oniani/oniani.github.io/content/projects/_index.md

 - [Profile Generation][profile_generation] - A simple, on-the-fly user profile generation (with API)
 - [SAT Sudoku Solver][sat_sudoku_solver] - Python implementation of the paper "Sudoku as a SAT Problem"
 - [Tic-tac-toe][tic_tac_toe] - A simple Tic-tac-toe game with the GUI and 3 levels of difficulty
+- [bresenham][bresenham] - Derivation and implementation of Bresenham's Circle Drawing Algorithm
 - [sim-to-real][sim_to_real] - VGG19 and Other Networks for Scene Classification

 ### Rust